Kenneth Temple

 What’s the difference between a doughnut and a beignet?

 There are a few key differences.
 Beignets are square-shaped and don’t have a hole in the middle, for starters.
-Additionally, doughnuts are much more dense and cakey on the inside, while beignets are meant to be light and fluffy.
-If your beignets are doughy inside, then this means you let your dough rise before frying.
+Additionally, doughnuts are much denser and cakey on the inside, while beignets are meant to be light and fluffy.
+If your beignets are doughy inside, it means you let the dough rise before frying.

 close up side view of Classic Beignets on plate